-- Evaluation/treatment of injuries and prevention of a sexually transmitted disease and/or pregnancy
+- Receive medical help.
+You can pursue the evaluation and treatment of injuries and prevention of a sexually transmitted disease and/or pregnancy.

-- File a complaint with the University and obtain protective orders
+- File a complaint with the University Deputy Title IX Coordinator.

 Are you in danger?
 If yes, contact University police at 973-655-5222 on-campus or 911 off-campus.

 The University Health Center has trained staff to work with survivors of sexual assault.
 You can request a Sexual Assault Nurse Examiner (SANE Nurse) to perform a confidential forensic examination for evidence collection, receive access to medical care for the prevention of sexually transmitted diseases and pregnancy, evaluation and treatment of possible injuries.
 Completing a forensic exam does not require you to file a police report or require a formal report to the institution.

 Unsure of Where to Start?
 Speak to a Confidential Resource